-Sears to Announce Plans to Close 72 More Stores
+Sears Announces Plans to Close 63 More Stores, Including 1 L.A.
+County Location

-The list of store closings is due to be announced mid-day Thursday.
-Sears said it identified 100 non-profitable Sears and Kmart stores and picked 72 for closure “in the near future.”
+The list of store closings was announced Thursday.
+Sears said it identified 100 non-profitable Sears and Kmart stores and picked 63 for closure “in the near future.”

+The store at the Puente Hills Mall in the City of Industry is among the locations being closed.
+A Kmart in Ridgecrest — which is in Kern County — is the only other California store on the list.

-The company closed a total of nearly 400 stores during the past 12 months, and now has a total of 894 left, including the 72 slated for closure.
-The two chains had a total of 3,500 U.S. stores between them when they merged in 2005.
+The company closed nearly 400 stores during the past 12 months, and now has a total of 894 left, including the 63 slated for closure.
+The two chains had a total of 3,500 US stores between them when they merged in 2005.

+The company initially announced plans Thursday to close 72 stores, but pulled back slightly and released a list of only 63 stores slated for closing – 48 Sears stores and 15 Kmart stores, spread across 29 states.
+The company said the nine additional stores that it initially planned to announce would close will be evaluated further.

 Sears said overall revenue fell 31% in the three months ending May 5.
 While most of that decline was due to previous store closings, sales fell 12% at the stores that remained open.